hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 speed: 500 shows a bit of stutter

-[9:08:56](#SxFqlqJ0ELZCO1pwQRgCQHszXuBeZGHGzWsouTaEleQ) <hiiamboris (NOT THIS ONE)>: we can make it smoother at the expense of 100% CPU load Ì†ΩÌ∏â
+[9:08:56](#SxFqlqJ0ELZCO1pwQRgCQHszXuBeZGHGzWsouTaEleQ) <hiiamboris (NOT THIS ONE)>: we can make it smoother at the expense of 100% CPU load üòâ

 [9:08:56](#TThiR3LdBQ4mZki9NFoQBdSE-OB-sIkZ9Vygmp-dZJU) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 * @nuc1eon:matrix.org Show me a smooth, not jittering, scrolling text, done easily.
 Amiga could do that with 25MHz CPU :-)